-- 1. Incorporate safety procedures in handling, operating, and maintaining tools and machinery; handling materials; utilizing personal protective equipment; maintaining a safe work area; and handling hazardous materials and forces. - 2.
-Demonstrate effective workplace and employability skills, including communication, awareness of diversity, positive work ethic, problem-solving, time management, and teamwork. - 3.
-Explore the range of careers available in the field and investigate their educational requirements and
+Incorporate safety procedures in handling, operating, and maintaining tools and machinery; handling materials; utilizing personal protective equipment; maintaining a safe work area; and handling hazardous materials and forces.
+Foundational Standards 2.
+Demonstrate effective workplace and employability skills, including communication, awareness of diversity, positive work ethic, problem-solving, time management, and teamwork.
+3. Explore the range of careers available in the field and investigate their educational requirements and demonstrate job-seeking skills including resume-writing and interviewing.

-- 4. Advocate and practice safe, legal, responsible, and ethical use of information and technology tools specific to the industry pathway. - 5.
-Participate in a Career and Technical Student Organization (CTSO) to increase knowledge and skills and to enhance leadership and teamwork. - 6.
+- Advocate and practice safe, legal, responsible, and ethical use of information and technology tools specific to the industry pathway.
+Participate in a Career and Technical Student Organization (CTSO) to increase knowledge and skills and to - enhance leadership and teamwork.6.
 Demonstrate effective infection control techniques as defined by the Centers for Disease Control and Prevention (CDC) and The Joint Commission guidelines.